MariaBezzaz/GreenHatCTF-challenges/FLASh.md

 - **Step 4 :** Download the [rockyou.txt wordlist](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt).

-- **Step 5:** Use flask-unsign to brute-force the JWT using the rockyou.txt wordlist.
+- **Step 5:** Use flask-unsign to brute-force the cookie using the rockyou.txt wordlist.

   **Initial Attempt to Brute-force the Secret Key:**